Representing the Rights of Ford Owners and Lessees

 For the lemon law to apply, the warranty must cover the problem, which in turn must substantially impair the vehicle’s use, value, or safety to the consumer.
 The problem cannot result from a modification, misuse, or abuse to the vehicle.

-A manufacturer may argue that the warranty doesn’t apply because the problem is so minor as to not affect the use, value or, safety to the consumer—or that the consumer caused the problem though some modification like a DVD player.
-For this reason, if you are considering a lemon law claim, retain an attorney, even if you presume that the court will find your car is a lemon.
+A manufacturer may argue that the warranty doesn’t apply because the problem is so minor as to not affect the use, value or, safety to the consumer—or that the consumer caused the problem through some modification like a DVD player.
+For this reason, if you are considering a lemon law claim you should retain an attorney for legal service, even if you presume that the court will find your car is a lemon.

 What if My Ford Lemon Is out of Warranty?